 Post Functions and areas of responsibility 1.
 Chief Executive Overall corporate management and operational responsibility (including overall management responsibility for all officers) Undertake the duties associated with the statutory role of Head of Paid Service (see 12.02 below) Provision of professional advice to all parties in the decision making process.
 Together with the monitoring officer, responsibility for a system of record keeping for all the Council's decisions.
 Representing the Council on partnership and external bodies (as required by statute or the Council).
 Oversee the activities of the following Service Unit or Team: Economy and Growth Policy and Engagement Post Functions and areas of responsibility Chief Operating Officer Provision of professional advice to all parties in the decision making process.
-Contribute to the overall corporate management and operational responsibility and offer corporate advice and personal leadership to specific tasks and projects Representing the Council on partnership and external bodies (as required by statute or the
+Contribute to the overall corporate management and operational responsibility and offer corporate advice and personal leadership to specific tasks and projects Representing the Council on partnership and external hodies as required by statute or the

+20 0.09.22 F

 Council).

-Oversee the activities of the following Service Units:
+Oversee the activities of the following Serv Units: vice

-Green Space &amp; Amenities
+Green Space & Amenities

 Streetscene

-Housing &amp; Development Control
+Housing & Development Control

 Revenues and Benefits (Liberata)

 Finance and Property

 Legal and Democratic Services

-People &amp; Development
+People & Development

-Customer and IT Services (Liberata)
+Customer and IT Services (Liberata a)

+!